KuVadym/Second_Project/readme.txt

 6. After creating new note, show all notes (befor show emty page)
 7. Add Logout function, and update templates.

+v.
+0.0.2a
 Bugs:
 1. Incorrect edit contact form.
-(You can edit just first contact on page!)
+(You can edit just first contact on page!) done
+2. Now in files correct app get file links from dropbox.com

+3. in files all files is common.
-2. Dont work Notes tags
+4. Dont work Notes tags